VOlD3R/test-tg-bot/README.md

 # test-tg-bot

-this is not mine, the repository was created for tests and training
+this is not my code, the repository was created for tests and training